phatak-dev/blog/_posts/2020-04-22-spark-3-datasource-v2-part-6.md

 These new changes in V2 API brings more control to data source developer and better integration with spark optimiser.
 Moving to this API makes third party sources more performant.
 So in these series of posts I will be discussing the new Data source V2 API in 3.0.

-This is sixth post in the series where we discuss about implementing datasource which can write to MySQL.You can read all the post in the series [here](/categories/datasource-v2-spark-three).
+This is sixth post in the series where we discuss about implementing data source which can write to MySQL.You can read all the post in the series [here](/categories/datasource-v2-spark-three).

 ## DefaultSource Implementation